chickaroo/Bash_Workshop/2_bash_scripting_exercise.md

 ### Exercise 5.1:

+Set up a new bash script for this exercise, call it e.g. `fasta_summary.sh` and make sure it's executable and has the Shebang line.
+Then, extend your script to add each of the following functionalities one after the other.

+Make sure to test your script for the correct expected behaviour after each step!

+0. Set up the script to accept the path to the fasta file as the first argument and save it to a variable.
 1. Print only the header of the FASTA file.
+(Hint: use the while loop that reads a file line by line shown above, and inside of it check if the line starts with the character ">".)
 2. Print the length of the sequence.
 Make sure your outputs are understandable, like `sequence_length: 11`
 3. Add another argument to accept a specific amino acid character and output how many times that amino acid occurs in the sequence.
 4. **Challenge:** Output the amino acid composition of the sequence, i.e. the number of occurences of each amino acid in the sequence.
 Think about using arrays; you may have to use more than one!